AdobeDocs/experience-manager-learn.pt-BR/help/headless-tutorial/graphql/advanced-graphql/explore-graphql-api.md

                "email": "sroswells@wknd.com"
              },
              "profilePicture": {
-               "_path": "/content/dam/wknd/en/contributors/stacey-roswells.jpg"
+               "_path": "/content/dam/wknd-shared/en/contributors/stacey-roswells.jpg"
              },
              "biography": {
-               "plaintext": "Stacey Roswells is an accomplished rock climber and alpine adventurer.\nBorn in Baltimore, Maryland, Stacey is the youngest of six children.
-Her father was a lieutenant colonel in the US Navy and her mother was a modern dance instructor.
-Her family moved frequently with her father’s duty assignments, and she took her first pictures when he was stationed in Thailand.
+               "plaintext": "Stacey Roswells is an accomplished rock climber and alpine adventurer.
+Born in Baltimore, Maryland, Stacey is the youngest of six children.
+Stacey's father was a lieutenant colonel in the US Navy and mother was a modern dance instructor.
+Stacey's family moved frequently with father's duty assignments and took the first pictures when father was stationed in Thailand.
 This is also where Stacey learned to rock climb."
              },
              "instructorExperienceLevel": "Advanced",
              "skills": [